Mahad410/taotnpwaft/website/WEBSITE.md

 ## Login

-File: login.php / login.html
+File: login.php / login.html / login.js
+Login is a modal/popper

-[] Verification of email, password and username
+Verification of email, password and username
-[] Forgot password // password reset request
+Forgot password // password reset request

 [Invalid username/password popup // red warning message] {Login Succesful prompt/popup?}
 [RememberMe]
 "Not Logged in?
 Create an account"
+"Already have an account?
+[Login Link]"
+Repeat Password for verification?
+"By creating an account you agree to our "TOS" [Link]"

 ## User Profile